 While creating such a process it is important to understand the current process or the expectations from the key stakeholders and the employees.

-The process is set to be successful only if is adopted organization-wide.
+The process is set to be successful only if it adopted organization-wide.
 Hence the mandate is to design the right program that suits all employees

 2. Communicate the plan

 Yet another important milestone is to communicate the process of performance management to everyone involved.
-This is key because the ambiguity may cause a lot of conflict latter on
+This is key because the ambiguity may cause a lot of conflicts later on

 Employees should understand why such a process is introduced and when and how are they expected to complete the process.
 There should be a step-by-step guide to follow the process as uniformity is critical to this.

-Communicating the organizational goal is important to set the context for setting the department expectations and the individuals.
+Communicating the organizational goal is important to set the context for setting the department’s expectations and the individuals.